goshuirc/bnc/docs/architecture.md

 ### Listeners

 A listener is created for every IRC client that connects in to GoshuBNC.
+Every listener belongs to a user.
 Every listener can 'listen' to one user+network (and gets events forwarded to it from the relevant ServerConnection in use at that time for the given user+network).